cpina/ace-it-presentation/contents-python-django-en.md

 ## Jen
-- Worked 2 years at the British Antarctic Survey (BAS) as a data manager
+- Worked for 3.5 years at the British Antarctic Survey (BAS) as a data manager
+- Now works for the Swiss Polar Institute, following up on the data management of ACE
-- More into animals (special birds) than into programming
+- More into wildlife and science (especially birds) than programming
 ---
-# ¿What were our roles on the boat?
+# What were our roles on the ship?
+As a team we:
-- Jen was the data manager (of all 22 teams!)
+- managed the data of all 22 science projects
-- I was the data manager assistant/software engineer end up:
- - Help building the data management system (Django)
+ - set up the data management recording system (Django);
- - Telecomunications setup
- - Connecting science equipment
- - Setting up the storage
+ - set up the data storage and back-ups;
+ - liaised with scientists to back up data, record metadata in a database and create metadata records;

+- telecommunications setup:
+ - onboard network;
+ - e-mail system;
+ - file uploader / Dropbox equivalent;

+- connecting science equipment.
 ---
 class: middle, center
 # What is ACE?
-## (Antarctic Circumnavigation Expedition)
+## Antarctic Circumnavigation Expedition
 ---
 background-image: url(images/ace_final_map_official.png)
 background-size: contain